/Blog/Start your business/How to Start a Car Wash Business in South Africa

 3. Waterless washes save water and stand out in areas with restrictions.

-Many entrepreneurs begin mobile, test the demand, and expand into fixed sites when they’re ready to grow.
+Many entrepreneurs begin mobile, test the demand and expand into fixed sites when they’re ready to grow.

-If you’re opening a fixed site, your location will decide whether you succeed.
-The best sites are where cars already stop: shopping centres, petrol stations, taxi ranks, or busy commuter roads.
 Customers love dropping off their cars while running errands.
 Even if there’s competition nearby, that’s not necessarily a bad sign.
 Competition often proves there’s demand.
 The difference comes down to your service.
 If you’re faster, friendlier, or offer extras, you’ll attract your own loyal base.

 What you’ll need to start